Zebra mussel rapid response plan to protect Columbia River in Pacific Northwest

-WALLA WALLA, Washington, August 12, 2019 – The Army Corps of Engineers is preparing a rapid response against zebra mussels should an infestation occur.
+WALLA WALLA, Wash., – The Army Corps of Engineers is preparing a rapid response against zebra mussels should an infestation occur.
 The Corps’ proposed action plan details how the tiny aquatic invasive species will be stopped.
 Ionic copper will be a key weapon in the fight.

 The Columbia River is the only remaining watershed in the continental U.S. that is still free of zebra mussels.
 The Corps wants to keep it that way.
 Dams in the Columbia River system provide half the region’s electric power and account for 40% of the nation’s hydroelectric production.
 A zebra mussel infestation here could cost the region’s economy $500 million dollars a year.
 The Corps is proactively preparing for rapid response in the event it occurs.

 Zebra mussels are invasive mollusks originally native to the Caspian Sea.
 They spread by floating down rivers and hitching rides on boats.
 Adults can survive out of water for up to seven days.
 Juveniles, called veligers, are microscopic and can live unseen in small pools of water.